TribThapa/AustralianEconomyAnalysis/README.md

 <p>&nbsp;</p>
 4. How do we compare to the rest of the world in different sectors of world economy?
-\

 Ans: Australia seems to be doing slighly well or even above the average when compared to the countries
      with similar economic landscapes.
 For instance, the rate at which our GDP is growing is good but not as great as China or India.
-This, however, could partly be driven by the shear size of China's and India's population, which is a key factor in driving a country's economy.
+This, however, could partly be driven by the shear size of China's and India's population, which is a key factor in driving a country's economy.<br/>
-     \

      When looking into good exported, China clearly leads all countries followed by the United States of America.
 Here, Australia isn't doing as great as the other countries, and could be something to be focussed on to further improve Australia's economy and GDP.
 Lastly, inflation seems to effect India the most, this partly could be due to the Rupee being relatively weak to other currencies (e.g., US Dollars, Australian Dollars, Chinese Yen).

 <p align="center">